nishanth007joy/EventManagement/Readme.md

 ```

-This returns the whole artist attributes along with list of events that artist is participating
+This returns the whole artist attributes along with list of events that artist is participating.

 #Example Output